Professor Karen O’Brien

 Vice-Chancellor and Warden, Durham University

-Professor Karen O’Brien joined Durham University as Vice-Chancellor and Warden in January 2022, from the University of Oxford.
+Professor Karen O’Brien joined Durham University as Vice-Chancellor and Warden in January 2022.

-Prior to joining Oxford, she was Vice-Principal (Education) at King’s College London.
-She has held a number of national and international leadership roles, including serving on the international jury of the Institut Universitaire de France and as chair of the Russell Group Pro-Vice-Chancellors for Teaching and Learning.
+Prior to joining Oxford, she was Vice-Principal for Education at King’s College London, PVC (Education) at the University of Birmingham, and chair of the Russell Group Pro-Vice-Chancellors for Teaching and Learning.